reorg/pg_repack/doc/pg_repack.rst

 Options:
   -a, --all                 repack all databases
-  -n, --no-order            do vacuum full instead of cluster -o, --order-by=COLUMNS    order by columns instead of cluster keys -t, --table=TABLE         repack specific table only
+  -j, --jobs                 Use this many parallel jobs for each table -n, --no-order            do vacuum full instead of cluster -o, --order-by=COLUMNS    order by columns instead of cluster keys -t, --table=TABLE         repack specific table only